 9/11 Breast Cancer

 Breast cancer is one of the most common cancers found among 9/11 female first responders, downtown workers and downtown residents.
-Turley Hansen represents many breast cancer survivors in claims before the 9/11 Victim Compensation Fund.
+Turley Hansen & Rosasco represents many breast cancer survivors, including male breast cancer survivors, in claims before the 9/11 Victim Compensation Fund.
+Our firm recently won a $3.4 million award for a lower Manhattan professional 100% disabled by 9/11 breast cancer.
+Turley Hansen & Rosasco represented and won Social Security Disability benefits for our client.

 About 1 in 8 U.S. women (about 12%) will develop invasive breast cancer over the course of their lifetime.
 Women exposed to the toxins in downtown Manhattan have a particularly high risk of developing breast cancer.
 The Zadroga Act covers invasive ductal carcinomas (about 80% of all breast cancers), ductal carcinoma in situ (the most common type of non-invasive breast cancer) and male breast cancer.